rainercedric23/docker-lemp-stack/README.md

 * Destroy then initialize the machine
 * If it does not solve your problem, Restart your PC 3 times
-* If problems persist, fix it, or consult me (Alex)
+* If problems persist, fix it, or raise an issue on git